-Fig. 5. shows the test set-up for push out.
+The test set-up for push out is described in Fig. 5.
 All the specimens were tested under vertical load which was applied using a hydraulic jack of 50-ton capacity and measured by using a proving ring of 10-ton capacity.
 Two Dial gauges of 0.01 mm accuracy and total range of 50 mm was installed on either side of the specimen to measure the longitudinal slip between concrete and steel sheets.